Pitcher Method | Safely Storing Breast Milk and Formula

 • Collect expressed milk over the course of one day.

-• Use milk within four days in the refrigerator or six months in the freezer.
+• Use milk within four days in the refrigerator or six months in the freezer (though it is safe to use for up to 12 months if frozen).

 How To Start the Pitcher Method